biologger/speciesprimerdeps/README.md

 # speciesprimerdeps
-This repository only contains the Dockerfile and a list of python dependencies to build a Docker image for the speciesprimer pipeline.
+This repository contains the Dockerfile and a list of python dependencies to build a Docker image with all dependencies for the speciesprimer pipeline.